Kong/kong/DEVELOPER.md

 1. Development dependencies and runtime libraries, including:
    1. Prerequisite packages.
 Mostly compilers, tools, and libraries required to compile everything else.
    2. OpenResty system, including Nginx, LuaJIT, PCRE, etc.
 2. Databases.
-Kong uses Postgres, Cassandra, and Redis.
+Kong uses Postgres and Redis.
 We have a handy setup with docker-compose to keep each on its container.
 3. Kong itself.

 ### Virtual Machine (Optional)